 Many actors make a difference in the lives of ordinary Americans.
 If I were a betting man, and I am, I’d wager Kelly is just getting started on his road as an actor and influencer—no Stamper scare tactics necessary.

-Photography Courtesy Of: Udo Spreitzenbarth, Produced by Michael Clements
+Photography by: Udo Spreitzenbarth, Produced by Michael Clements